ethereum/populus/docs/tutorial.part-2.rst

 Populus created the account for you, but you can create more accounts with ``$ geth account new``.
 You can keep as many wallets as you want in the keystore.
 One wallet, which you can set, is the primary default account, called "etherbase" or "coinbase".
 You can use any wallet you save in the keystore, as long as you have the password to unlock it.
-See `geth accounts managment <https://github.com/ethereum/go-ethereum/wiki/Managing-your-accounts>`_ .
+See `geth accounts management <https://github.com/ethereum/go-ethereum/wiki/Managing-your-accounts>`_ .

 .. note::

-   The terms "create an account", or "new account", may be missleading.
+   The terms "create an account", or "new account", may be misleading.
 Nobody "creates" an account, since all the possible alphanumeric combinations of a valid Ethereum account address are already "out there".
    But any combination is useless, if you don't have the private key for this particular combination.
 "Create" an account means to start with a private key,